 Will Global Warming Harm Cycling Forever?

-Cycling is one of the most sustainable and health-boosting activities around.
-But the harsh truth is this: climate change could put the brakes on it—perhaps for good.
+Cycling is one of the most eco-friendly, life-enhancing activities on the planet.
+But here’s the harsh truth: climate change could endanger the future of cycling as we know it.

 How Global Warming Puts Cyclists at Risk